mit212/lab8_2025/README.md

 </details>

 In this lab, you will be trying out different functions from OpenCV to visualize the computer vision techniques introduced in lecture.
 The entire lab is designed to take less an hour.
+Before the lab begins, we will do a quick demo of AprilTag detection and pose estimation along with the associated camera calibration.
 The rest of lab time is allotted to working on the final project.

 ## 0 (Prelab) Software Set Up

 ### 0.1 Python

-You should already have Python (version 3.9+) installed from [Lab 4](https://github.com/mit212/lab4_2024?tab=readme-ov-file#01-python).
+You should already have Python (version 3.9+) installed from [Lab 4](https://github.com/mit212/lab4_2025?tab=readme-ov-file#01-python).
 You can check which version of Python you have by entering `python3 -V` or `python -V` in your terminal.

 ### 0.2 OpenCV